simplocms/docs/docs/getting-started/installation.md

 * SQLite3 extension
 * GD extension

-> More detailed information for Laravel can be found in official [Laravel documentation](https://laravel.com/docs/5.8)
+> More detailed information about installation for Laravel can be found in official [Laravel documentation](https://laravel.com/docs/5.8/installation)

 ## Installation

-**If you want to setup Docker container for development, you need to install `docker-compose` and follow guide in `.docker/README.md`.**
+If you want to setup Docker container for development, you need to install `docker-compose` and follow a guide in `.docker/README.md`.

-> This installation guide is written for "LAMP" stack environment.
+> This installation guide is writing for "LAMP" stack environment.

 If you are using project's docker image, connect to the `web` container and proceed with installation in the container: